 Move position A below another higher-level position C (having incumbent E2) starting a future date.
 Proceed for this as described in Use case 4: change of the higher-level position of a position described at the end of process step 4.3.1 Requesting Position Update within this test script.
 For testing purposes use tomorrow’s date.

 Hire an employee E0 on position A before the change in higher-level position of this position becomes effective.
-Proceed as described in test script of scope item Add New Employee / Rehire (FJ0).
+In case the Core content has been deployed with the SAP Best Practices, you can proceed as described in test script of scope item Add New Employee / Rehire (FJ0).
 For testing purposes use today’s date.
 For Job Information section, consider the Option of having Position Management implemented in the Employee Central instance.
 The line manager of the employee will be the incumbent of position B from today, namely E1.
 Note, that the fact that position A will have in the future a new higher-level position (and implicitly a new line manager for the employee just hired) is not reflected neither in the Job Information subsection of the new hire, nor in the Org Chart.
 In the Position Org Chart instead, the future change is reflected, meaning the position of employee E0 is below the position of employee E2 starting the considered future date.

 After the daily run of the job “BizX Daily Rules Processing Batch”, verify the following: